flatironinstitute/dendro-old/README.md

 Once you have imported NWB files from DANDI into your Dendro project, you can begin processing your data.
 At this point you will need to select a compute resource.
 By default a very limited default compute resource will be used, which is okay for quick tests.
 For more serious processing, you will need to [set up your own compute resource](./doc/host_compute_resource.md).
 You can select the compute resource by clicking the "Settings" button on the "Project home" tab.

 Once you have selected the compute resource for your project, you can select files for spike sorting using the checkboxes and then click "Run spike sorting".
 Choose the desired spike sorter, set the desired sorting parameters, and click "Submit".
-Note that in order to run spike sorting, your NWB files will need to have the appropriate ElectricalSeries data objects in the acquisition section.
+Note that in order to run spike sorting, your NWB files will need to have the appropriate ElectricalSeries data objects in the acquisition section as well as the appropriate probe geometry.

 You can then monitor the sorting jobs using the "Jobs" tab, or by viewing the greyed-out files inside the "generated" folder.